-The Audit and Finance Committee (the "Committee") is composed of four independent directors, namely Ms. Michelle Cormier (Chair), Mr. Martin Couture, Mr. Nelson Gentiletti and Ms Elif Lévesque.
+The Audit and Finance Committee (the "Committee") is composed of three independent directors, namely Ms. Michelle Cormier (Chair), Mr. Nelson Gentiletti and Ms. Elif Lévesque.
 The Charter of the Audit and Finance Committee is set out in Schedule A to this AIF.
-All the members of the Committee are independent as defined in section 1.4 of the Canadian Securities Administrators National Instrument 52-110 and are financially literate.
+All the members of the Committee are independent as defined in section 1.4 of the Canadian Securities Administrators National Instrument 52-110 and are audit financial experts.